rick-r/marriage-figaro-norway/captions.md

     I see what's going on!

-    This couldn't get any worse
+    This couldn't get any worse!

-    "Cosi fan tutte."
-    [or]
     This couldnt get any better!

-[slightly unclear who says what]

 ### Recitativo